-- a) According to the 2022 Thurston County and City of Olympia Needs Assessment and Market Analysis prepared for the 2023-2027 HUD Consolidated Plan, 13% of Thurston County households, and 17% of Olympia households, are severely cost burdened, paying more than 50% of their income toward housing.
+- a) According to the 2022 Thurston County and City of Olympia Needs Assessment and Market Analysis prepared for the 2023-2027 HUD Consolidated Plan, approximately 14,455 or 13% of Thurston County households, and 3,855 or 17% of Olympia households, are severely cost burdened, paying more than 50% of their income toward housing.
 The households most impacted are low-income renters.
-Seventy-three percent (5,780) of rental households earning 30% or less of HUD Area Median Family Income (HAMI) are severely cost burdened.
-There are no races or ethnicities in Thurston County with a disproportionate severe housing cost burden. - b) According to the 2021 Thurston Regional Planning Council Housing Needs Assessment, there are 9,025 households in Thurston County living at or below 30% of Area Median Family Income. - c) In 2019, more than one quarter of the senior population in Thurston County, approximately 27%, spent more than one third of their income on housing (Ambrogi, TRPC).
+5,780 households (73% of total rental households) earning 30% or less of HUD Area Median Family Income (HAMI) are severely cost burdened.
+There are no races or ethnicities in Thurston County with a disproportionate severe housing cost burden. - b) According to the 2021 Thurston Regional Planning Council Housing Needs Assessment, there are 9,025 households in Thurston County living at or below 30% of Area Median Family Income. - c) In 2019, more than one quarter of the senior population, approximately 39,600 individuals, in Thurston County, spent more than one third of their income on housing (Ambrogi, TRPC).
 Rent has increased 32-35% in Thurston County since 2017 and home prices have increased 61% in the same time period (Thurston County and City of Olympia Needs Assessment, 2022) Seniors are largely living on fixed incomes, which have not increased at the same rate as housing costs, thereby increasing their risk of homelessness.

-3. Fleeing, or Attempting to Flee, Domestic Violence, Dating Violence, Sexual Assault, Stalking, or Human Trafficking, as defined by HUD in the Notice
+3. Fleeing, or Attempting to Flee, Domestic Violence, Dating Violence, Sexual Assault, Stalking, or Human Trafficking, as defined by HUD in the Notice a) Eighty-two individuals enrolled in HMIS in November 2022, approximately 10% of the sheltered and unsheltered homeless population, are fleeing, or attempting to flee domestic violence, dating violence, sexual assault, stalking, or human trafficking, as defined by HUD.

-- a) Eighty-two individuals (HMIS, extracted December 2022), approximately 10% of the sheltered and unsheltered homeless population, are fleeing, or attempting to flee domestic violence, dating violence, sexual assault, stalking, or human trafficking, as defined by HUD. - 4.
-Other populations requiring services or housing assistance to prevent homelessness and other populations at greatest risk of housing instability, as defined by HUD in the Notice - a) According to the Thurston Regional Planning Council's 2021 Housing Needs Assessment, the Housing Authority of Thurston County (HATC) assists 1,989 households with rental assistance vouchers.
+- 4. Other populations requiring services or housing assistance to prevent homelessness and other populations at greatest risk of housing instability, as defined by HUD in the Notice - d) According to the 2022 Thurston County and City of Olympia Needs Assessment and Market Analysis prepared for the 2023-2027 HUD Consolidated Plan, approximately 14,455 or 13% of Thurston County households, and 3,855 or 17% of Olympia households, are severely cost burdened, paying more than 50% of their income toward housing.
+The households most impacted are low-income renters.
+5,780 households (73% of total rental households) earning 30% or less of HUD Area Median Family Income (HAMI) are severely cost burdened.
+There are no races or ethnicities in Thurston County with a disproportionate severe housing cost burden. - a) According to the Thurston Regional Planning Council's 2021 Housing Needs Assessment, the Housing Authority of Thurston County (HATC) assists 1,989 households with rental assistance vouchers.
 About 75% of voucher holders are either elderly or disabled, and more than 85% have an income of 30% or less of the area median family income. - b) HATC currently has 2,070 Housing Choice Vouchers.
 (Public Housing Analysis, 2022) - a.
 88% of those vouchers (1,815) are issued and leased as of December 2022. - c) HATC has 475 project-based vouchers (Public Housing Analysis, 2022) - a.
 105 VASH (Veteran's Affairs Supportive Housing) vouchers - b.
 425 Non-Elderly Disabled (NED) vouchers - c.
-68 Family Unification Program vouchers
+68 Family Unification Program vouchers - d.

-- d.
 140 Mainstream (Homeless, Non-Elderly Disabled) vouchers - d) Veterans - a.
 Around 7% of the homeless population are veterans (HMIS, 2022)